jj09/jj09.github.io/_posts/2024-10-09-productivity.md

 <h3>1.
 Block Mornings for Focused Work</h3>

 Mornings are a golden time for productivity, but only if you protect them.
-Block off your mornings (ideally until lunch) for deep, focused work.
+Block off your mornings (ideally until lunch) for <a href="https://amzn.to/4gVozd3">deep, focused work</a>.
 This is when your mind is at its freshest and you're less likely to be interrupted.
 By avoiding meetings and non-essential tasks in the morning, you can dive into your most challenging projects with clarity and concentration.
 This will enable you to get into the <a href="https://amzn.to/4eIy1Px">Flow</a> state.

 Shoot for at least 2h uninterrupted time in the morning.